ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 * Correction Layers
 * Ionosphere (0.00916 deg or ~1 km at the equator)
 * Solid earth tide (.1 deg or ~11 km at the equator)
-* Tropo correction layers if HRRR available
+* Tropospheric correction layers if HRRR available
 * Geometry Layers (.1 deg or ~11 km)
 * Incidence angle
 * Azimuth angle